anas-domesticus/TerraRun/README.md

 ### Flags
 - -d / --directory - Specifies the directory to base the search for Terraform stacks
+- --debug - Outputs debug logs, including the full output of each terraform command
 - -e / --environment - Specifies an environment to run, if omitted it will ignore the concept of environments totally
 - -r / --report - Outputs an HTML report detailing the changes to each of the stacks, only possible when using the "plan" command
 *Be warned, the HTML is incredibly ugly, PRs are welcome to improve this :)*